-The relevant Land Parcel Identifiers will need to be used (unless not yet allocated by RPID) and you will need to supply the areas to be managed under the relevant options and capital items.
+The relevant Land Parcel Identifiers will need to be used (unless not yet allocated by RPID) and you will need to supply the areas relating to all capital items.

 The application system will prompt you when errors arise during the completion of the application.
 For example, you will be prompted when information requested at a particular section has not been provided to allow you to progress to the next stage of the application process.